rust-lang/rfcs/text/0550-macro-future-proofing.md

 determination as to where `... tt` ends and `uu ...` begins, even as new syntactic forms are added to the language.

-The second part says that a separated complex NT must use a seperator token that is part of the predetermined follow set for the internal contents of the NT.
+The second part says that a separated complex NT must use a separator token that is part of the predetermined follow set for the internal contents of the NT.
 This ensures that a legal macro definition will continue to parse an input fragment into the same delimited sequence